MESAHub/mesa-website/03-starting.markdown

 versions of MESA.
 So we need another way to save a model so we can use it later, perhaps as a starting model for later runs, or to send to someone for them to use with their own copy of MESA.
-For example, when you find some bug in MESA, and I want to see if I can reproduce it on my machine.
-I'll ask you to save a model from just before the bug happens and send it to me in an email along with your inlist.
+For example, if you find some bug in MESA, and the developers will want to see if they can reproduce it on their machines.
+You'll be asked to save a model from just before the bug happens and send it in an email along with your inlist.

 Let's save a model file at the end of our run.
-Add following lines to the &star_job section of your inlist:
+Add the following lines to the &star_job section of your inlist:

 {% highlight fortran %}
   ! save a model at the end of the run